stan-dev/loo/cran-comments.md

 ## Submission summary

-This submission updates URLs in the DESCRIPTION file, improves error messages from several functions in the package, and fixes example code in the vignette.
+This update adds some useful convenience functions, updates references, and improves how warning messages are issued to the user.

 ## Test environments
-* local OS X install, R 3.2.4
+* local OS X install, R 3.3.1
 * win-builder (release and devel)
 * ubuntu 12.04 (on travis-ci)